 This approach to a democratic and open style of leadership is also strongly evident in Round Square’s own structures and practices.
 Round Square schools are encouraged to actively engage students in running the school, and a range of in-school activities and programmes are led by the RS Student Committee.
 At a global level, it is the students that organise the Round Square International Conference, and the conference workshops are also led and facilitated by students.

-During the course of a Big Build project, each participating student spends time working in multicultural teams with fellow students from around the world and members of the local community.
+One example of an opportunity for RS students to gain hands-on leadership experience is through participating in a RS International Service Project.
+During the course of a RSIS project, each participating student spends time working in multicultural teams with fellow students from around the world and members of the local community.
 It is an immersive leadership development opportunity through which they learn as much about leadership from being part of a team as they do from leading one.
-As Aristotle observed “He who has never learned to obey cannot be a good commander”, and this is an important early lesson for RSIS project participants.

 As Cristina Angel Possea, student from Colegio Anglo Colombiano in Columbia explains: “I think Round Square teaches you about leadership in a way that you need to appreciate and understand other people’s ideas in life as much as they need to respect your own ideas.”